cycle/docs/relation/embedded.md

 > You do not need to declare primary key.

-Now you can declare the usage of such entity if your model using relation of type `embedd`:
+Now you can declare the usage of such entity if your model using the relation of type `embedd`:

 ```php
 /** @Entity */